-The Real Housewives Of Potomac Recap: A Frosty Reunion
+The Real Housewives of Potomac Recap: A Frosty Reunion

 No.

 They’re not.
 They can’t be.
 I refuse to believe that anyone is stopping Miss United States 2013 in LAX.
-I could recognize any pageant winner from this year let alone five years ago.
+I couldn’t recognize any pageant winner from this year let alone five years ago.

 Up next is the discussion of Monique falling asleep at the wheel.
-Monique is DEFENSIVE but it’s important to say that anyone insinuating that the reason she had a miscarriage is her alcohol consumption is an asshole.
+Monique is DEFENSIVE, but it’s important to say that anyone insinuating that the reason she had a miscarriage is her alcohol consumption is an asshole.
 That’s just an asshole move.
 Monique is mostly concerned that her “character” is being insulted.
-Let me just say this about that.
-I missed last week’s episode because I was working on a huge event I organized.
-We had a vendor hall and at the end of the first day, there was a shoplifting incident.
+Let me just say this about that: I missed last week’s episode because I was working on a huge event I organized.
+We had a vendor hall, and at the end of the first day, there was a shoplifting incident.
 The guy in question definitely shoplifted.
 Did he spend the time we spent trying to resolve the issue saying that he didn’t shoplift?
 No. Did he spend the entire time we spent questioning him ranting about how we were destroying his character?
 You bet your ass he did.

 Monique also says that Ashley made up her story that she sat in her car for a half hour to sober up for Watch What Happens Live.
 Ashley says that if she made up the story or not, she didn’t fall asleep at the wheel and hit a tree.
-That doesn’t stop Monique from flipping out on everyone and being super defensive.
+That doesn’t stop Monique from flipping out on everyone and being super-defensive.
 The women are arranged on the couches strategically.
 Karen and Candiace are sitting next to Monique and they came to her defense against Gizelle, Ashley, and Robyn.
 Robyn tries to say that she asked Monique about her accident out of genuine concern.

-I believe she was 50% genuinely concerned.
+I believe she was 50 percent genuinely concerned.
 Monique says that her frustration with Robyn and Gizelle was misguided.
 That’s a funny way to apologize.
 Karen says that Ashley is just a shit-stirrer and Ashley says that Karen has a DUI so that’s why she’s defending Monique.

 Then the discussion goes to Monique’s alleged business and blog.
 Gizelle says she hasn’t looked at the website because the name offended her.
 Being a mom is the hardest job in the world.
 There are a lot of reasons to hate on Gizelle’s website but her insinuating that some moms are lazy is like fourth on the list.